keatinl1/Motor_System_ID_and_PID_Control/README.md

 $~~~~~~~~~~$

 ## Stability Analysis
 For stability analysis, I will examine the classic gain and phase margins, which assume exclusive variations.
-Then I will also look at disk margin, which examines the combined gain & phase robustness.
+Then I will also look at disc margin, which examines the combined gain & phase robustness.

 The gain margin (GM) and phase margin (PM) were found using the MATLAB margin(L) function (where L is the controller C and the identified model G in series); the resulting Bode plot is shown in Figure 4.
 A gain margin of 16.3dB and a phase margin of 64.6 degrees is a very stable system.
 Usually, we aim for our GM to be greater than 2 and PM to be greater than 30.
 Since our system is already robust, there is no need to change the controller design.